Dr Megan Brewer

 - University of Sydney Faculty of Medicine Summer Scholarship

-- Concord Repatriation General Hospital Travel Scholarship (2008)
+- Concord Repatriation General Hospital Travel Scholarship (2008 and 2015)

 - Charcot-Marie-Tooth Association of Australia Travel Fellowship (2007)

 - Third place for Concord Hospital's 3 Minute Challenge (2015)